Skip to main content

 Download Duo Mobile app for Android

-Setting up Duo to work with your smartphone
+Setting up Duo to work with your smartphone.

 To enroll your smartphone in SLAC Duo, head over to this site: https://twostep.slac.stanford.edu

-Make note of this URL, since it can be used later to add additional devices, or to modify your settings.
+Make note of this URL, since it can also be used later to add additional devices, or to modify your settings.

 The first page provides some orienting information.
 Review this, and then click the big button.